manishmadugula/Notes/Code/leetcode.md

 - forward_list is a singly linked list. where as list is a doubly linked list.
 - 1 and 7 are the only happy numbers.

+## Note on find
+- For list, vector and string, find is static function from algo libraty.
+- For unordered_map, map it is a member function.

 # Primer on Permutation and Combinations
 ## PERMUTATION :